turboapps/docs/deploying/to_a_workspace/a-workspace.md

 #### Azure Service Principal Account

 The Service Principal account is the account we will use to run the deployment.
 You may [register it in the portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) or use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

-Please write down and share with Turbo the following data:
+Take note of the following information and provide it to Turbo:

-- the subscription id
+- Subscription id
-- the resource group name
+- Resource group name
-- the Azure AD domain name
+- Azure AD domain name
-- the Service Principal client id
+- Service Principal client id
-- the Service Principal secret
+- Service Principal secret

 Finally, we need to give the Service Principal permissions to modify the Azure resources.
-The quickest solution is to assign a Contributor role to the whole turbo-unidemo-prod Resource Group to the Service Principal.
-To use a more limited set of permissions you can add a unique role in the Azure AD.
-For this purpose, you need to create a turbo-custom-role.json file with the following JSON data (replace `<subscription-id>` and `<resource-group-name>` with data taken from your subscription):
+The quickest solution is to assign a **Contributor** role to the entire `turbo-unidemo-prod` Resource Group to the Service Principal.

+To use a more limited set of permissions it is possible to add a unique role in the Azure AD.
+For this purpose, you need to create a `turbo-custom-role.json` file with the following JSON data.
+In this example, replace `<subscription-id>` and `<resource-group-name>` with data taken from your subscription:

 ```json
 {